OTC DRUG INTERACTIONS

 Can OTC medicines really cause dangerous interactions?

 Yes.
-A medicine being sold over the counter does not mean it acts in isolation.
-Problems appear especially when an OTC product is layered onto medicines that are already part of the home cabinet.
+The fact that a medicine is sold over the counter does not mean it acts in isolation.
+Problems are especially likely when an OTC product is added to medicines already in the home medicine cabinet.

 Why are OTC interactions so easy to miss?

-Because some active ingredients are hidden inside combination products, and many families do not treat OTC products or supplements as a full part of the medicine list.
-The picture is incomplete before checking even starts.
+Because some active ingredients are hidden inside combination products, and many families do not treat OTC products or supplements as a proper part of the medicine list.
+The list is incomplete from the start.

 Are ibuprofen and paracetamol the main OTC interaction to worry about?

 Not usually.
-That phrase is common in search, but in practice bigger issues often come from ibuprofen with aspirin and paracetamol doubled through cold remedies that already contain it.
+That phrase is common in search, but in practice bigger issues often come from ibuprofen combined with aspirin and paracetamol duplicated through cold remedies that already contain it.

 Should heartburn products and iron supplements also be mentioned when reviewing interactions?